 § 41.
-Checking the application for building permit and refusal to consider the application
+Checking an application for a building permit and refusing to consider the application

-When the competent authority receives an application for building permit, it checks the conformity of the application to the requirements.
+When the competent authority receives an application for a building permit, it checks the conformity of the application to the requirements.
 If it is obvious that the issuing of the building permit is impossible, the competent authority refuses to consider the application and returns it, stating the reasons for the refusal.